-The Tails OS was dead simple to install on a macOS.
+The Tails OS was dead simple to install using a macOS.
 As stated earlier, I used Etcher to flash my USB flash drive and I had zero issues.

 All of the software I needed was preinstalled, preconfigured and available by default, so I had instant access to Tor and a suite of tools at my disposal.
 I didn’t need to install anything.

-And finally, I created an encrypted persistent volume using the same USB flash drive on which I was running my OS, which took literally seconds to configure and enable.
+And finally, I created an encrypted persistent volume using the same USB flash drive on which I was running the Tails OS, which took literally seconds to configure and enable.

 I couldn’t ask for more in a free OS.